spoonapps/docs/doc/reference/commands/rmi.md

 # rmi

 The `rmi` command removes an image, or images, from the local registry.
-The image removal process *will* delete the image from your machine -- so make sure you have a copy of any images you delete before they are removed.

-If you want to save an image but don't want to have it in your local registry, consider using the `spoon export` command to export the `.svm` file to your local file system.
+If you want to save an image but don't want to have it in your local registry, use the `spoon export` command to export the `.svm` file to your local file system.

 ## Removing Images